translate/pootle/docs/releases/dev.rst

   any submissions, comments and reviews that they have made.
 This is useful to revert spam or a malicious user.

+- Added a :djadmin:`verify_user` command to automatically verify a user account

 ...and lots of refactoring, cleanups to remove old Django versions specifics, improved documentation and of course, loads of bugs were fixed.